 - Meta: 500M+ monthly active users, most predictable scaling, creative fatigue is primary limitation

-- TikTok: Lower CPIs, requires constant creative innovation, slower initial scaling
+- TikTok: Lower CPIs, requires constant creative innovation due to creative fatigue across platforms comparison, slower initial scaling

 - Snap: Younger skewing audience, higher CPIs, good for retention-focused games